malaria-atlas-project/generic-mbg/README.rst

 * ``mbg-validate`` takes the HDF5 archive produced by mbg-infer and a 'holdout' dataset, stored in a csv file, and creates a set of predictive samples at the holdout locations and some validation plots.

+* ``mbg-evaluate-survey`` takes the HDF5 archive produced by mbg-infer, a raster with some pixels missing and a CSV file containing a survey plan, that is the columns of a dataset that can be planned ahead of time.
+Produces a set of summary maps of the predictive distribution of the summary maps assuming the survey plan is carried out.

+* ``mbg-update-dataset`` takes the HDF5 archive produced by mbg-infer and a CSV file containing new data, and produces an updated HDF5 archive that takes the new data into account.

 * ``mbg-decluster`` partitions a CSV datafile into 'kept' and 'holdout' portions.